OBOAcademy/obook/docs/tutorial/fhkb.md

 ![Figure 3.1](../images/FHKB%20figures/grandparent.png)

 **Figure 3.1:** Three blobs representing objects of the classPerson.
-The three objects are linked by ahasParent property and this implies ahasGrandparentproperty.
+The three objects are linked by a `hasParent` property and this implies a `hasGrandparent` property.

 the first and third objects.
 Figure 3.1 shows this diagrammatically for the `hasGrandfather` property.